Minjk121/Minjk121/README.md

 - 👋 Hi, my name is Minjung Kwon
-- 👀 I’m interested in machine learning & quantum computing
+- 👀 I’m interested in AI & Embedded Systems
 - 🌱 I’m currently learning Electrical & Computer Engineering at Cornell
 - 💞️ I’m looking to collaborate on any fun project!
 - 📫 How to reach me: mk2592@cornell.edu & [linkedin](https://www.linkedin.com/in/minjung-kwon/)